libgd/libgd/src/readme.txt

    A new gd interface is now available for Haskell programmers.

+    REXX

+   A gd interface for the REXX language is available.

     Any Language

    There are, at the moment, at least three simple interpreters that